Multiorbital character of the density wave in trilayer nickelate superconductors: Results

 \subsection{Density wave in a two-orbital model}

-To gain insights into the origin of the 910\,cm$^{-1}$ feature and the temperature-dependent spectral weight at energies lower than 910\,cm$^{-1}$ (Figs.~\ref{fig:5}), we next develop a minimal model to compute the electronic Raman response of La$_4$Ni$_3$O$_{10}$.
-In constructing our model, it is crucial to take into account the multi-band and multi-orbital nature of La$_4$Ni$_3$O$_{10}$, conversely to cuprates which can often be treated as effective single-band systems with a single-sheet Cu-$d_{x^2-y^2}$ FS~\cite{Lee_review2006}.
-Specifically, first-principles calculations indicate that the active electronic states in La$_4$Ni$_3$O$_{10}$ near the Fermi level are composed of $d_{x^2-y^2}$ and $d_{z^2}$ orbitals \cite{gu23,lou23pOLD,shen2025,le2025,Chen2024Trilayer,Yang2024}, suggesting that at least two orbitals are required to capture the essential low-energy physics and associated electronic excitations.
-Since both the charge- and spin-density modulations in La$_4$Ni$_3$O$_{10}$ occur primarily within the NiO$_2$ planes \cite{zhang2020intertwined}, we restrict our analysis to a two-dimensional model.
+To gain insights into the origin of the 910\,cm$^{-1}$ feature and the temperature-dependent spectral weight at energies lower than 910\,cm$^{-1}$ (Fig.~\ref{fig:5}), we next develop a minimal model to compute the electronic Raman response of La$_4$Ni$_3$O$_{10}$.
+In constructing our model, it is crucial to take into account the multi-band and multi-orbital nature of La$_4$Ni$_3$O$_{10}$, in contrast to effective single-band descriptions, as often used for cuprates~\cite{Lee_review2006,Devereaux2007}.
+Specifically, first-principles calculations indicate that the active electronic states in La$_4$Ni$_3$O$_{10}$ near the Fermi level are composed of $d_{x^2-y^2}$ and $d_{z^2}$ orbitals \cite{Chen2024Trilayer,Yang2024}, suggesting that at least two orbitals are required to capture the essential low-energy physics and associated electronic excitations.
+Since both the charge- and spin-density modulations in La$_4$Ni$_3$O$_{10}$ occur primarily within the NiO$_2$ planes \cite{zhang2020intertwined}, we restrict our analysis to a two-dimensional model with momentum $\mathbf{k}=(k_x,k_y)$ and in-plane hopping, while retaining the two-orbital local basis.
 In addition, we adopt a simplified fourfold symmetric in-plane geometry for La$_4$Ni$_3$O$_{10}$, which allows for a decomposition of the Raman response into the conventional $A_{1g}$, $B_{1g}$, and $B_{2g}$ symmetry channels, in analogy to square-lattice cuprates with CuO$_2$ planes.
-This approximation is compatible with the observed similarity of the phonon spectra in the $xx$ and $x'x'$ as well as the $xy$ and $x'y'$ channels in Fig.~\ref{fig:2}a,b, which would not be expected in systems with pronounced orthorhombicity.
+This approximation is compatible with the observed similarity of the phonon spectra in the $x'x'$ and $xx$ as well as the $x'y'$ and $xy$ channels in Figs.~\ref{fig:2}a,b, which would not be expected in systems with pronounced orthorhombicity.